 To Peace Seedlings, a next generation seed company dedicated to public domain

 organic plant breeding and the conservation of biodiversity with a remarkable offering of

 Andean tubers that includes oca, mashua, maca, yacon and ulluco.
 We thank and appreciate

 the continual hard work, perseverance and devotion of Dylana Kapuler and Mario DiBenedetto.

-To Tracy and Dan Lamblin for their support of public domain plant breeding and a better
+To Dominique Guillet of Kokopelli Seeds for supporting public domain plant breeding and a better world for everyone.

 For a 15 minute video tour of our main greenhouse, google Kinship Garden.